 During the visit:

-- Avoid making them feel ashamed or embarrassed for their fear or anxiety (they desperately want to impress and care what others think about them – avoid comparisons such as “this is the same needle we use on babies” or “the 5-year-old we had earlier didn’t make this big of a deal”, etc.)
+- Avoid comparisons such as “this is the same needle we use on babies” or “the 5-year-old we had earlier didn’t make this big of a deal.”
+This can create shame.
+Instead use phrases like “You can do hard things” or “I am here with you.”

-- Use of active music listening, games on a phone or fidgeting object can be helpful during
+- Use of active music listening, games on a phone or fidgeting objects can be helpful.

 Additional Resources for parents/caregivers: